ligurio/swebok-v3/1_software_requirements.md

 usually a mismatch.
 This challenges some of the assumptions underpinning much of traditional requirements handling, which tends to assume custom software.

-**REFERENCES**
+**References**

-[1] I. Sommerville, _Software Engineering_ , 9th ed., Addison-Wesley, 2011.
+[1] I. Sommerville, _Software Engineering_, 9th ed., Addison-Wesley, 2011.

 [2] K.E.
-Wiegers, _Software Requirements_ , 2nd ed., Microsoft Press, 2003.
+Wiegers, _Software Requirements_, 2nd ed., Microsoft Press, 2003.

-[3] INCOSE, _Systems Engineering Handbook: A Guide for System Life Cycle Processes and Activities_ , version 3.2.2, International Council on Systems Engineering, 2012.
+[3] INCOSE, _Systems Engineering Handbook: A Guide for System Life Cycle Processes and Activities_, version 3.2.2, International Council on Systems Engineering, 2012.

-[4] S. Friedenthal, A. Moore, and R. Steiner, _A Practical Guide to SysML: The Systems Modeling Language_ , 2nd ed., Morgan Kaufmann, 2012.
+[4] S. Friedenthal, A. Moore, and R. Steiner, _A Practical Guide to SysML: The Systems Modeling Language_, 2nd ed., Morgan Kaufmann, 2012.

-[5] I. Alexander and L. Beus-Deukic, _Discovering Requirements: How to Specify Products and Services_ , Wiley, 2009.
+[5] I. Alexander and L. Beus-Deukic, _Discovering Requirements: How to Specify Products and Services_, Wiley, 2009.

 [6] C. Potts, K. Takahashi, and A.I.
 Antón, “Inquiry-Based Requirements Analysis,” IEEE Software, vol. 11, no. 2, Mar.
 1994, pp. 21–32.

-[7] A. van Lamsweerde, Requirements Engineering: From System Goals to UML Models to Software Specifications , Wiley, 2009.
+[7] A. van Lamsweerde, Requirements Engineering: From System Goals to UML Models to Software Specifications, Wiley, 2009.

 [8] O. Gotel and C.W.
 Finkelstein, “An Analysis of the Requirements Traceability Problem,” Proc.
 1st Int’l Conf.
-Requirements Eng. , IEEE, 1994.
+Requirements Eng., IEEE, 1994.

 [9] N.A.
 Maiden and C. Ncube, “Acquiring COTS Software Selection Requirements,” IEEE Software, vol. 15, no. 2, Mar.–Apr.
 1998, pp. 46–56.